Combinatorial Proofs in Bordered Heegaard Floer homology: Overview of the construction

 This bimodule has a large number of generators, making it difficult to use for the computations needed in this paper.
-The main result of \cite{BZ1} is to describe a bimodule $\mathcal{M}$ homotopy equivalent to this (and hence also represent $\widehat{CFAA}(\iz)$), but with a minimal number of generators.
-The bimodule $\mathcal{M}$ is generated over $\mathbb{F}_2$ by the set of pairs of complementary idempotents, but with much more complex $A_\infty$-bimodule actions.
-We will briefly review this construction in section \ref{sec:cfaaconstruction}.
-From now on, whenever we refer to $\widehat{CFAA}(\iz)$ we will assume the representative $\mathcal{M}$.
+The main result of \cite{BZ1} is to describe a bimodule $\hataa(\iz)$ homotopy equivalent to this (and hence is also a combinatorial model of $\widehatit{CFAA}(\iz)$), but with a minimal number of generators.
+The bimodule $\hataa(\iz)$ is generated over $\mathbb{F}_2$ by the set of pairs of complementary idempotents, but with much more complex $A_\infty$-bimodule actions.
+We will briefly review this construction in Section \ref{sec:cfaaconstruction}.

-One of the pairing theorems imply the following relation between the invariants for $\iz$:
+One of the pairing theorems imply the following relation among the combinatorial models for $\iz$:

-With our choice of combinatorial descriptions of the invariants, the equality only holds up to homotopy equivalence.
-This homotopy equivalence is proved combinatorially as Corollary \ref{cor:ddtimesdais1} in section \ref{sec:daoperations}.
+The two sides are not equal but only homotopy equivalent.
+This homotopy equivalence is proved combinatorially as Corollary \ref{cor:ddtimesaais1} in Section \ref{sec:daoperations}.